Constitutions of the Ukrainian Soviet Socialist Republic: Parts and articles

+Contents

+The constitution defined the basics of Socialist society and introduced the formation of all soviets on the base of direct general elections on an equal basis and with secret ballots.
+The organ of supreme legislative power in Ukrainian SSR according to the constitution was the Verkhovna Rada, and local government was elected by respective local councils.
+The constitution declared a guarantee of citizens' rights, but at the same time recognized the existence of one-party system dominated by the Communist Party of Ukraine representing a local branch of the Communist Party of the Soviet Union.
+Parts of the constitution were altered in following years, for instance allowing the Ukrainian SSR to enter relations with other countries as part of its representation at the United Nations.
+The Soviet constitution precluded separate articles of republican constitutions from being valid in case if they contradicted its own regulations.

 1978 Constitution of the UkrSSR

 The 1978 Constitution of the UkrSSR (Конституція УРСР 1978 р.) was a fundamental law of the Ukrainian Soviet Socialist Republic, the fourth and the last of Constitutions of the UkrSSR.
 It was based on the 1977 Constitution of the USSR (Конституция СССР and adopted on 20 April 1978 by the extraordinary seventh sessions of Supreme Council of the UkrSSR of 9th convocation.
+Its text was developed by a commission headed by Volodymyr Shcherbytsky.

-Formally, it lost its validity on 28 June 1996 with adoption of the 1996 Constitution of Ukraine.
+After the 1991 Ukrainian Declaration of Independence, the constitution was amended and renamed into the Constitution of Ukraine.
+Formally, it lost its validity on 28 June 1996 with adoption of the new constitution.

 In its preamble, the constitution indicated on its succession of constitutional development of Ukraine, ideas and principles of which were fixed in constitutions of 1919, 1929, and 1937.

 Articles

 The 1978 Constitution (Fundamental Law) of the UkrSSR was divided into 10 sections and 19 chapters: